Skip to main content

 Quick Start

-npx degit Web3Auth/web3auth-core-kit-examples/tkey-web/intrinsic-flow-examples/tkey-popup-flow-example tkey-demo && cd tkey-demo && npm install && npm start
+npx degit Web3Auth/web3auth-core-kit-examples/tkey-web/implicit-flow-examples/tkey-popup-flow-example tkey-demo && cd tkey-demo && npm install && npm start

 Prerequisites